Hallucination detection

 Hallucination detection refers to identifying false or fabricated outputs generated by AI systems, especially large language models.
-These outputs often appear fluent and convincing but are factually incorrect, misleading, or completely made up.
-Detecting hallucinations is essential for improving trust, reliability, and safe use of AI-generated content.
+These outputs often appear fluent and convincing but are factually incorrect, misleading or completely made up.
+Detecting hallucinations improves trust, reliability and safe use of AI-generated content.

-This topic matters because hallucinations can lead to incorrect decisions, misinformation, and regulatory risks when AI systems are used in healthcare, legal services, customer support, or journalism.
-For AI governance teams, hallucination detection offers a way to validate the quality and accuracy of outputs, support audit trails, and reduce compliance issues.
+Hallucinations can lead to incorrect decisions, misinformation and regulatory risks when AI systems are used in healthcare, legal services, customer support or journalism.
+For governance teams, hallucination detection offers a way to validate the quality and accuracy of outputs, support audit trails and reduce compliance issues.

 According to a 2024 Stanford study, 63% of GPT-4 outputs involving legal or scientific facts contained at least one unverifiable or incorrect claim.